-Email communications are one of the primary ways in which we communicate at Suzuki.
+The parent app is the primary way in which we communicate directly with parents.
 We use email to send announcements to parents about upcoming events and the PVA, to send out the weekly email blast, to send out electronic copies of the monthly statements, and to communicate with parents on administrative matters.
-Most importantly, in the event of an emergency, we use email to notify all parents simultaneously of a problem (e.g. water main break in Buckhead).
-As with the directory, we will not distribute or sell your email addresses to third parties.
+Most importantly, in the event of an emergency, we use the parent app to notify all parents simultaneously of a problem (e.g., water main break in Buckhead).